apache/pulsar/site2/docs/client-libraries-java.md

 ("key-4", "message-4-2")
 ```

-If batch enabled at the producer side, messages with different key may add to a batch by default.
+If batching is enabled at the producer side, messages with different keys are added to a batch by default.
 The broker will dispatch the batch to the consumer, so the default batch mechanism may break the Key_Shared subscription guaranteed message distribution semantics.
-The producer need to use the `KeyBasedBatcher`.
+The producer needs to use the `KeyBasedBatcher`.

 ```java
 Producer producer = client.newProducer()